Some Recent publications:

 I will be on sabbatical during the 2025–26 academic year, to catch up on my research after serving for three years as Department Head.

-I will give a keynote address at a Sex and Sexuality workshop in Vienna, June 12–13.
+I gave a keynote address at a Sex and Sexuality workshop in Vienna on June 13.

-May 28–30, I’ll participate in a symposium on Epistemic Courage and a workshop on the Ethics of Doubt in Leuven.
+In May 2025, I participated in a symposium on Epistemic Courage and a workshop on the Ethics of Doubt in Leuven.

 I was awarded a 2024 UBC Killam Research Prize.